sage-code/maj/basic.md

 In Maj, "hay" is used as an encouragement:

 hay = c'mon (come on)
+hay = let's (let us)

-* hay nu haru bosu sa = c'mon we have to search him
+* hay nu haru bosu sh = c'mon we have to search him
-* hay nu dovu bosu sa = c'mon we must search him
+* hay nu dovu bosu sh = c'mon we must search him

 ## Verbs